 Christians are people who know their own poverty.
 They look to Jesus for what they do not have, and know that in Him they have all that they need:

 “Blessed are the poor in Spirit, for theirs is the kingdom of heaven” (Matthew 5:3).

 Christians are people who know their own sins.
 They look to Jesus Christ for mercy and find joy in pursuing a holy life: “Blessed are those who mourn, for they shall be comforted” (Matthew 5:4).
 Is that you?

-Graham Kendrick, from song “Come and See,” Make Way music, 1989
+Graham Kendrick, from the song “Come and See,” Make Way Music, 1989